jonnonz1/nz-statute-book/acts/public/1989/oranga-tamariki-act-1989.md

 (1) The court shall not make an order under section 238(1)(d) for the detention of a child or young person in the custody of the chief executive or an iwi social service or a cultural social service unless it appears to the court that pending the determination of the charge, or if the order is being considered under section 296F(3), pending the determination of the breach application or variation or cancellation application,—
-  (a) the child or young person is likely to abscond; or (b) the child or young person may commit further offences; or (c) it is necessary to prevent the loss or destruction of evidence relating to the offence with which the child or young person is charged or prevent interference with any witness in respect of any such offence.
+  (a) the child or young person is likely to abscond; or (b) the child or young person may commit further offences; or (c) it is necessary to prevent the loss or destruction of evidence relating to the offence with which the child or young person is charged or prevent interference with any witness in respect of any such offence; or
 (2) The court shall not make an order under section 238(1)(e) for the detention of a young person in Police custody unless the court is satisfied—
   (a) that the young person is likely to abscond or be violent; and (b) that suitable facilities for the detention in safe custody of that young person are not available to the chief executive.